confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 4. Return to your environment.

-5. Click on **Settings** and expand the **Schema Registry compatibility configuration**.
-You can also change the compatibility configuration here.
+5. Click on **Schema Registry** and edit the **Compatibility setting**.

     <div align="center">
        <img src="images/cc-sr-settings.png" width=75% height=75%>
     </div>

-6. Click on **Schemas** to view a searchable list of all your schemas available in your Confluent Cloud environment.
+6. Click on **View & Manage Schemas** to view a searchable list of all your schemas available in your Confluent Cloud environment.

 ## <a name="step-12"></a>**Clean Up Resources**